metatypedev/ghjk/docs/manual.md

 #### The Lockfile

 The cached value of the serialization results are stored in the lockfile.
-The lockfile is what the different modules of ghjk use to store transient information that needs to be tracked across serializations.
+The lockfile is what the different systems of ghjk use to store transient information that needs to be tracked across serializations.
-Currently, this is mainly used by the port modules to retain version numbers resolved during installation which is important for the basic need of reproducibility.
+Currently, this is mainly used by the ports system to retain version numbers resolved during installation which is important for the basic need of reproducibility.

 To maintain reproducibility across different machines, this file needs to be checked into version control.
 Unfortunately, this can lead to version conflicts during git merges for example.